Stanislav Kostov: Levski Sofia

-After coming to Sofia, Kostov had a disappointing half a season in Levski.
-But during the second season of his spell there he started the season with 13 goals in just 14 appearances, the likes of which no other Bulgarian striker has done in the past 12 years since Georgi Ivanov, thus converting himself in a regular starter.
+After coming to Sofia, Kostov had a disappointing half a season in Levski Sofia.
+But during the second season of his spell there he started the season with 13 goals in just 14 appearances, the likes of which no other Bulgarian striker has done in the past 12 years since Georgi Ivanov, thus converting himself into a regular starter.
 Kostov scored 24 goals in 38 matches with Levski by the end of his second season and became the top scorer of the league.

 International career

-Kostov earned his first cap for Bulgaria on 16 November 2018, coming on as a late second half substitute for Simeon Slavchev in the 1:1 away draw with Cyprus in a UEFA Nations League match.
+Kostov earned his first cap for Bulgaria on 16 November 2018, coming on as a late second half substitute for Simeon Slavchev in the 1–1 away draw with Cyprus in a UEFA Nations League match.